Paquity/fxlibc/README.md

 This work is licensed under a CC0 1.0 Universal License.
 To view a copy of this license, visit: https://creativecommons.org/publicdomain/zero/1.0/legalcode.txt Or see the LICENSE file.

+---

+### Special thanks to
+* Lephenixnoir - For all <3
+* Kristaba - For the idea with the shared libraries workaround !